Martin Braithwaite: Personal life

-Braithwaite has a Guyanese father and his younger sister Mathilde (born 2002) plays football for KoldingQ and for Denmark's U-16 national women's football team.
+Braithwaite has a Guyanese father and his younger sister Mathilde (born 2002) plays college football for the Hofstra Pride women's soccer team.
 His father Keith's birth surname was Brathwaite, the more common spelling in the Caribbean, but it was changed by US authorities to Braithwaite when Keith arrived in the country.

 When Braithwaite was 5 years old he was diagnosed with Legg-Calve-Perthes disease.

 Braithwaite is the nephew and business partner of the Danish-born, American-based, real estate developer Gareth Roger James Smith.
 They co-own real estate in the New York Market and are building a high-rise in Jersey City, New Jersey.

 Braithwaite is married to French entrepreneur, journalist and television personality Anne-Laure Louis Braithwaite.
-They have two sons together.
+They have two sons and a daughter together.
 He is also the stepfather of his wife's two children from a previous relationship.